What is MIDI 2.0 And What Impact Will It Have?

 - Both (enhancing both 1.0 & 2.0 with new features)

-All MIDI 2 devices auto-configure and are able to work in tandem while communicating with each other by themselves.
+All MIDI 2 devices auto-configure and can work in tandem while communicating with each other by themselves.
 Here are some outstanding features that you can look forward to:

 Auto Mapping or Profile Configuration: The new MIDI gear can now communicate with a device to understand what role it is playing and adapt its configuration to suit the device.
 If you pair it with a lighting controller, for example, it will auto-map to dimmers.
 This will drastically reduce the setup time required and the painstaking manual programming.